The Rice (Houston): Second Rice Hotel building

 Other notable guests of the Rice Hotel include Groucho Marx and Liberace.
 Notable musicians who have performed at the Rice include Tommy Dorsey, Perry Como, Xavier Cugat, Woody Herman, Lawrence Welk, and a young Illinois Jacquet.

 Rice University assumed ownership of the Rice Hotel through a donation from the Houston Endowment.
 The university had already owned the land since 1900, and the hotel had been operating under a ninety-nine year lease.
 The hotel ran profitably for a couple of years.
 However, Rice University estimated compliance to a new 1974 Houston fire code would cost as much as $1.2 million.
 In December 1974, the university warned that they might demolish the hotel if they could not sell it.
-Rittenhouse Capital Corporation purchased the property in 1975, and briefly operated as the Rice-Rittenhouse, opening in April 1976 after being closed for remodeling.
+Rittenhouse Capital Corporation purchased the property in 1975, and briefly operated as the Rice Rittenhouse Hotel, opening in April 1976 after being closed for remodeling.
 The hotel closed again in August 1977.

 Several entities assumed financial interests in the Rice Hotel after the August 1977 closure.
 The Rice Preservation Corporation purchased the Rice Hotel property at auction in September 1977.
 Portfolio Management of Texas bought the property early in 1978 for $3 million, much more than the $542,962 paid at the 1977 foreclosure auction.
 The new owners secured a listing on the National Register of Historic Places and federal funding to convert the building into apartments.
 Portfolio Management of Texas did not raise enough capital and did not execute the federal grant.
 In 1981, Rovi Texas Corporation purchased the property for $7.75 million and announced they would operate it as a luxury hotel.
 The business plan was based on federal aid of $9.7 million, which was not forthcoming.
 Rovi Texas allowed its bank, Frankfurt BFG-Bank AG, to assume ownership of the property.
 The German Bank was asking $15 million to $17 million to sell until they discovered structural problems with the building, leading them to cut their asking price in half.